kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 - [x] Feature gate
-  - Feature gate name: DeclarativeNodeMaintenance - this feature gate enables the NodeMaintenance API and node maintenance controller which creates `Evacuation`
+  - Feature gate name: DeclarativeNodeMaintenance - this feature gate enables the NodeMaintenance API and node maintenance controller which creates `EvictionRequest`
   - Components depending on the feature gate: kube-apiserver, kube-controller-manager

 ###### Does enabling the feature change any default behavior?